-Some Basic Advice
+Some Basic Advice about Reading Tarot

-Like a Language
+Learning Tarot is Like Learning a Language

 Just as an individual word can have multiple meanings, so can every individual card.
-Beyond simple definitions, every word can have multiple connotations which vary with the context of its usage and even the tone of the speaker.
-Ever heard, ďItís not what you said, itís how you said itĒ?
+Beyond simple definitions, every word can have multiple connotations that vary with the context in which its used, the setting, and the tone of the speaker.
+Have you ever heard, ďItís not what you said, itís how you said itĒ?
 This applies to every language and no less to the tarot.

 Learn the Symbols, Listen to Your Heart